Wightslayer/OOPDeepLearningCPP/README.md

 In this project, I have implemented a multilayer perceptron for MNIST image classification.
 Contrary to normal solutions implemented with tensors and matrix algebra, in my solution each node is a unique object.
 As such, we miss the great great optimization we get from tensor operations and also lose the ability for hardware optimization with CUDA.
 Nevertheless, it's a fun project where we can really break down the math to individual numbers being updated and also allowing us to use fundamental C++ concepts required to pass the capstone project.

+We use a slighly modified version of the MNIST dataset, namely MNIST_txt.
+The original dataset is represented in binary format.
+My MNIST_txt dataset has images represented as lines, where each line is are the pixel values of the image separated by ', '.
+This modification in the dataset makes it easier to parse, albeit at the cost of increased disk space requirement.

-For a better understanding of backpropagation, I can highly recommend [this](https://brilliant.org/wiki/backpropagation/) page of Brilliant.
+For a better understanding of deep learning with a multilayered perceptron, I can highly recommend [this](https://brilliant.org/wiki/backpropagation/) page of Brilliant.

 ## Motivation (can be skipped)